Sound a bit odd?

-Is what I want you to do this month getting any clearer?
+Is what I wanted you to do this month getting any clearer?
 No?

 Alright I will stop teasing.
 Lol!

-Here's my idea - combine some punch art with Christmas and something from the new Stampin' Up!
-Idea Book and Catalogue to create a project!
+Here's my idea - combine some punch art or Big Shot die shapes with Christmas and create a project!

-Enjoy the September 2012 Challenge (which extends to October 31st) and happy punching!
+Enjoy the September 2012 Challenge any time of year now and happy punching or die-cutting!

 Please do show me your entry for the Challenges, with a picture or two or three, and a few words about how you made your creations.